nba-career/landing-page/README.md

 I used an array of objects to populate the navigation menu so that I wouldn't need to repeat the content on the home page and the about page.

-I created a Class constructor and used an array of objects to populate the team data (titles, names, and images).
+I created multiple functions and an array of objects with all of the team data (titles, names, links, and images) to create a reusable team member card to keep my code DRY.

 On the about page, I created a modal component using JavaScript to display the biographies of each team member.
 If a new team member is added or removed from this project, the component will work without breaking.